taibu/taibu/README.md

 ### Hi there, am Isabirye Taibu.
-Am a Full stack developer with over two years’ experience of software systems development, testing and integration.
+Am a Full stack developer with over three years’ experience of software systems development, testing and integration.
 I have developed APIs, enterprise resource planning applications and e-commerce applications with payment gateway integrations for small,medium and large enterprises in Uganda